 4. Offer flexible work schedules

 Offer a flexible work schedule to team members – don’t force them to stick to a standard 9-to-5 workday structure.
-They should consider where they can best focus on their individual assignments and when they should be in the office to boost collaboration and team culture.
-This will give them the opportunity to complete work to accommodate project deadlines, which won’t force them to compromise their work-life balance.
-In this way they can simultaneously reduce their work hours while becoming more productive and efficient.
-At the same time, set boundaries for them so they are clear about your expectations.
+They should consider where they can best focus on their assignments and when they should be in the office to boost collaboration and team culture.
+This will allow them to complete work to accommodate project deadlines, which won’t force them to compromise their work-life balance.
+This way, they can reduce their work hours while becoming more productive and efficient.
+At the same time, set boundaries for them so they know your expectations.

 5. Collect and evaluate team feedback

 When it is difficult to meet 1:1 in-person, you can use alternatives.
-You can conduct short ‘pulse’ surveys and questionnaires to find out how hybrid PR team members feel about your management or supervisory style.
+You can conduct short ‘pulse’ surveys and questionnaires to determine how hybrid PR team members feel about your management or supervisory style.
 These assessments can give you insights that can help you improve.

-Also, the way you give and receive feedback – above and below your own position – affects the value of the whole process.
-This 2022 Harvard Business Review article, “The right way to process feedback,” can help you give quality feedback to your team members, and guide them on how to respond to feedback.
+Also, how you give and receive feedback – above and below your position – affects the value of the whole process.
+This 2022 Harvard Business Review article, “The right way to process feedback,” can help you give quality feedback to your team members and guide them on how to respond to feedback.
 A couple of other useful articles are “5 steps for giving productive feedback,” contributed by the Fierce leadership development and training firm in Entrepreneur (undated), and “The art of receiving feedback – The feedback conversation,” in Medium in 2021.

 Get the best results from your hybrid PR team

-With so much uncertainty in the business environment, and with so little previous experience as reference, many organizations are obliged to learn from trial and error which work modes best fit their employees for best results.
+With so much uncertainty in the business environment and so little previous experience as a reference, many organizations must learn from trial and error which work modes best fit their employees for the best results.